 Use this when you come back to these questions to help you make an informed decision.

 Most problems stem from our personal beliefs about ourselves and our history.
-Our beliefs are usually formed long before or after a decision, not “in the moment.”
+Our thoughts are usually formed long before or after a decision, not “in the moment.”
 Then after reflection, things often seem much different than they were.

 Tracking exactly how you feel at first when making a decision can provide valuable information later.
-It can help you make more informed choices, and better prepare you to revise your initial decision when necessary.
+It can help you make more informed choices and better prepare you to revise your initial decision when necessary.

 You can pass the NCIDQ Exam.